django-guardian/django-guardian/docs/configuration.rst

 .. versionadded:: 1.0.4

-If set to ``True``, guardian would raise ``django.core.exceptions.PermissionDenied`` error instead of returning empty ``django.http.HttpResponseForbidden``.
+If set to ``True``, guardian would raise ``django.core.exceptions.PermissionDenied`` error instead of returning an empty ``django.http.HttpResponseForbidden``.

 .. warning::

- Remember that you cannot use both :setting:`GUARDIAN_RENDER_403` **AND** :setting:`GUARDIAN_RAISE_403` - if both are set to ``True``, ``django.core.exceptions.ImproperlyConfigured`` would be raised.
+ Remember that you cannot use both :setting:`GUARDIAN_RENDER_403` **AND** :setting:`GUARDIAN_RAISE_403` - if both are set to ``True``, ``django.core.exceptions.ImproperlyConfigured`` WILL be raised.